 The 2016 campaign’s focus on email practices doesn’t seem to have left an impression on DeVos, either, who was found by the Education Department’s inspector general to have used four different personal email accounts for work.
 Former Veterans Affairs Secretary David Shulkin used personal email to communicate with three members of Trump’s Mar-a-Lago club.
 So did his then chief of staff, Peter O’Rourke.

-Add to those numbers former White House adviser Stephen Bannon and former Deputy National Security Adviser K.T.
+Add to those numbers former White House adviser Stephen Bannon, as well as former Deputy National Security Adviser K.T.
 McFarland, who reportedly used personal email to discuss selling nuclear technology to Saudi Arabia.
-And Kelly Craft, the ambassador to the United Nations.
+And Kelly Craft, the former ambassador to the United Nations.
 And former Justice Department official John Gore, who appears to have made a misleading statement in a sworn declaration to avoid having his personal email searched.

 In November 2019, the Daily Beast reported on emails obtained by American Oversight that show former Ambassador to the United Nations Nikki Haley had sent multiple emails containing classified information over an unclassified system because she had lost her password for such protected communications.
 Those emails, sent shortly after a July 2017 North Korean missile test, contained a number of redactions indicating that the content of fell under the Freedom of Information Act’s “classified national defense” exemption.